Surrey Security Network

 Find out more about the various groups and centres involved in the network.
 For general enquiries email us at firstname.lastname@example.org.

-Helping define and develop the 5G infrastructure that will underpin the way we communicate, work and live our everyday lives.
+Helping define and develop the 5G and 6G infrastructure that will underpin the way we communicate, work and live our everyday lives.

 Bringing together world-leading expertise in advancing AI algorithms to address practical, real-world applications and the potential impact across a range of domains for the benefit of society.